Shorkie Breed Information

 - Shorkies are bright dogs.
 They are easy to train, easy to groom, and even easier to love, and they make excellent companion pets for first-time pet owners

 Shorkies are toy-sized adorable dogs.
 Their demeanor is friendly, their expression alert, and their disposition cheerful.
-True to his parent breeds, the Shorkie is a tiny pooch that weighs 4 to 10 pounds and stands at 6 to 14 inches tall.
+True to his parent breeds, the small-size Shorkie is a tiny pooch that weighs 4 to 10 pounds and stands at 6 to 14 inches tall.
 He has a muscular built body, a round face with a short muzzle, dark expressive eyes, cute floppy ears, and a curled tail.

 A fully grown Shorkie sports a fine, soft coat that is medium to long in length.
 The Shorkie coat is straight or slightly wavy in texture and can come in a variety of stunning colors and color combinations that include black and white, white and brown, tan and black, red and gold, with various markings and patterns.
 The Shorkie is a low shedder and a hypoallergenic breed.